 Firstly, cotton became much cheaper to buy, thanks to the invention of the cotton gin.
 While most cotton in the 18th century was printed for outerwear, partly as a way to obscure staining, by the early 1800s, plain white cotton dresses became a high fashion statement.
 Cleaning methods were also improving during the 19th century, making white an easier colour to keep clean.
 Peroxide and chlorine bleaches became the ultimate cleaning methods for keeping white clothing snowy white.

-Secondly, fashion, which was still European in origin during the 19th century, was adapted for colonial climates.
+Secondly, fashion, which was still entirely European in origin during the 19th century, was adapted for colonial climates.
 India, Africa, Southeast Asia, and Latin America were hot and humid, and dark wool suits and dresses were displaced by white wool, linen, and lightweight cotton as more suitable materials for the climate.
+After Whit Sunday (the 7th Sunday after Easter) on the Christian calendar, it was customary for girls to parade in white dresses – heralding in the unofficial launch of the summer season.
+White became associated with the summer season.

 Thirdly, the middle class was becoming wealthier and more influential during the 19th century, and they had more leisure time.
 Coal-fueled townhouses and sooty industries made white an impractical colour for most of the year, but for summer holidays in the mountains or seaside, white clothing and ice cream helped to keep everyone cool.